dozenmatter/ip/docs/README.md

 ## Features

-### Task List
+### Task List Management
-Allows you to create your own task list by adding, removing and marking of tasks.
+Allows you to create your own task list by adding, removing and marking completion of tasks.

+### Task Search
+Allows searching of tasks simply by providing a keyword.

-### Data Saving
+### Data Storage
-Changes in task list is automatically saved into a local file and loaded on program start.
+Changes in task list will be automatically saved into a local file and loaded on program start.

 ## Usage

-### Add ToDo task - `todo`
+### Add ToDo Task - `todo`

 Adds a ToDo task into the task list.
 The program prints the task added and the current number of tasks in the task list.